HamzaHassanIrshad/clo835_final_project/README.md

 ---

 **🎉 Congratulations!
-You now have a complete, production-ready containerized application deployed on Amazon EKS with full CI/CD pipeline and GitOps capabilities!**
+You now have a complete, production-ready containerized application deployed on Amazon EKS with full CI/CD pipeline and auto-scaling capabilities!**